AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/tutorial_instr.md

 :width: 100%
 :align: center
 ```

+## Adding and Managing Instruments
+To manage instruments in the app:

+1. Click **New Instrument** to add a new entry.
+2. Fill in the required fields: **Manufacturer**, **Model**, and **Address**.
+3. Added instruments will appear in the **Instruments** tab of each measurement module.
+4. To remove an instrument, select its row and click **Delete Instrument**.
+5. After making changes, click **Save Changes** to update your local database.

+For more technical details, explore the [Instrument Interfacing (https://aresapp.readthedocs.io/latest/instr_interface.html) which explains how ARES uses VISA protocols to communicate with connected instruments.

 ## Manual Editing (Optional)
 Although the app provides a user-friendly interface for managing instruments, users can also edit the instrument database file directly using a text editor or spreadsheet software (e.g., Excel, Notepad++, or VS Code).